 My research areas include political communication, digital journalism, digital public health campaigns, and computational social science.
 My research aims to advance two lines of intellectual inquiry: (1) how people receive, process, and engage with information on politics and public health via social media and (2) how digital technologies change how news is produced and delivered.
 I devote myself to computational communication research, using digital data and computational methods for theory-driven research.
 My study aims to help public sectors, media organizations, and technology companies design and evaluate public communication campaigns, conduct evidence-based interventions and solutions to reduce bias, inequality, and miscommunication amid political polarization and information disorder, and promote more diverse, open, and deliberative dialogues within society.
 My research profiles are on Google Scholar, ResearchGate, and Scopus.

-I have published over 30 peer-reviewed articles in top-tier journals such as Human Communication Research, Journal of Communication, Computers in Human Behavior, Social Media + Society, Journalism, Social Science Computer Review, Health Communication, Digital Journalism, and International Journal of Communication.
+I have published over 30 peer-reviewed articles in top-tier journals such as Human Communication Research, Journal of Communication, Social Media + Society, Journalism, Social Science Computer Review, Health Communication, and Digital Journalism.
 [Here is my publication list]

 I was awarded two research grants from the General Research Fund (GRF) by the University Grants Committee (UGC), the Hong Kong SAR, a prestigious internationally competitive funding scheme (2019 and 2020, respectively).
 I have also completed a research project funded by the former Public Policy Research Funding Scheme (PPR) from the then Policy Innovation and Co-ordination Office (PICO) of the Hong Kong SAR Government (2021).
 [Here is the list of my funded research projects]